ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 | \|\|     | Logical OR  | True if **either** condition is true     | (a == 0) \|\| (b > 10)   | `1` if at least one is true |
 | !      | Logical NOT | Reverses the truth value of the condition | !done                  | `1` if `done` is false      |

 These are especially useful in complex conditionals, like:

 	if ((a > 0) && (b < 100)) {
     	// both conditions must be true
 	}

+Tip: In C, any non-zero value is considered “true,” and zero is considered “false”.

 ### Assignment and Compound Assignment